vpro/motu/resources/bios/Rick_Tumlinson.md

-On colonizing space and our future work and life on other planets
+A space pioneer dreaming of colonizing other planets and space